-Amazon makes millions of book recommendations to readers every single day — both on-site in various slots around the Kindle Store, and by email as well.
+Amazon makes millions of book recommendations to readers every single day.
+On-site, in various slots around the Kindle Store, and by email as well.
 These recommendations take many different forms.

-Some Amazon recommendations are very top-down, but most are either personalized for each individual reader, or contextual — based on what the reader is viewing at that moment, or the place they are in the Kindle Store, or an action they just performed.
-And all of this is completely unaffected by Also Boughts disappearing from book pages.
+Some Amazon recommendations are very top-down.
+But most are either personalized for each individual reader, or contextual — based on what the reader is viewing at that moment.
+Or the place they are in the Kindle Store.
+Even an action they just performed.
+All this is unaffected by Also Boughts disappearing from book pages.